mrthehavok/k8s-observable-rollouts/backlog/tasks/task-5 - Configure Argo Rollouts strategies for sample-api.md

 ## Description

 Configure Argo Rollouts to manage progressive delivery of the sample-api service.
-Implement multiple rollout strategies including canary, blue-green, and experiment-based deployments.
-Integrate with the Helm chart to support seamless transitions between deployment methods.
+Implement canary and blue-green rollout strategies.

 ## Acceptance Criteria

-- [ ] Argo Rollouts controller deployed and operational
+- [ ] Argo Rollouts controller deployed and operational.
-- [ ] Rollout resource defined for sample-api service
+- [ ] `Rollout` resource defined for the sample-api service.
-- [ ] Canary strategy configured with traffic splitting
+- [ ] Canary strategy configured with traffic splitting.
-- [ ] Blue-green strategy configured with preview service
+- [ ] Blue-green strategy configured with a preview service.
-- [ ] Experiment strategy configured for A/B testing
-- [ ] Integration with ingress controller for traffic management
+- [ ] Integration with the ingress controller for traffic management.
-- [ ] Rollback triggers and thresholds defined
-- [ ] Promotion policies (manual/automatic) configured
+- [ ] Basic rollback and promotion policies are configured.
-- [ ] Dashboard access configured for monitoring rollouts
+- [ ] Rollout dashboard is accessible for monitoring.

 ## Session History